Fort Worth Zoo: Future

-In the autumn of 2016, the zoo announced its $100-million capital campaign: A Wilder Vision, which will include new exhibit space, renovated habitats, special events space, multiple dining areas, restrooms and most importantly, new ways to observe, interact with and learn about animals.
+In the autumn of 2016, the zoo announced its $100-million capital campaign: A Wilder Vision, which will include new exhibit space, renovated habitats, special events space, multiple dining areas, restrooms, and new ways to observe, interact with and learn about animals.
 The first step in this plan, a renovated African Savanna, opened in April 2018.
 The second step in this plan, an expanded elephant exhibit, opened in April 2021.
 The other upcoming projects are renovated exhibits for the various African and Asian carnivores, and a new Forests & Jungles section.
-Species will include the clouded leopard, African wild dog, Malayan tiger, African Lion, Cheetah, Striped hyena, Nubian ibex, Plains zebra, and an African leopard for the African and Asian Predators section, with plans to open this area in the Spring of 2023.
-The okapi is the very first announced new species for the Forests & Jungles section, with a relocation of the Sumatran orangutans and the Bongo to this area.
-The planned opening date for the Forests & Jungles section is Spring of 2025.
+Species here include the clouded leopard, African wild dog, Malayan tiger, African Lion, cheetah, striped hyena, and African leopard for the African and Asian Predators section, this area opened in June 2023.
+The okapi is the very first announced new species for the Forests & Jungles section, with a relocation of the Sumatran orangutans, jaguars, and the bongo.
+The planned opening date for the Forests & Jungles section is 2027.

 Main exhibits

-Current zoo exhibits include Penguins, World of Primates, the Brand New Elephant Springs, Raptor Canyon, Flamingo Bay, Elephant Springs, Australian Outback, African Savanna, Parrot Paradise, Texas Wild! and the Museum of Living Art (MOLA).
+Current zoo exhibits include Penguins, World of Primates, the brand new Predators of Asia and Africa, Raptor Canyon, Flamingo Bay, Elephant Springs, Australian Outback, African Savanna, Texas Wild! and the Museum of Living Art (MOLA).